Pushyamitras

 The Pushyamitras were a tribe who lived in Central India during the 5th century CE.
 Living on the banks of the river Narmada, they are believed to have posed a serious threat to the Gupta Empire during the late period of Kumaragupta I's reign.

+Origin

+K. P. Jayaswal believed that the Pushyamitras were in western Malava and were known, in the Gupta period, as Avantyas who were under or in the confederacy of the Abhiras.

 History

-The Puranas record thirteen kings of the Pushyamitra dynasty and have been placed in the 3rd century of the Christian Era.
+The Puranas record thirteen kings of the Pushyamitra dynasty and have been placed in the 3rd century of the Common Era.